michael-a-green/machine-learning/projects/capstone/capstone_proposal_template_michael3.md

 of the capstone project.
 -->

-The workflow for this apporaching the solution will invovle:
+The workflow for this approaching the solution will involve:

+* Running the benchmark model and comparing its scores to the final RL-based model
-* choosing a state space for the robot's Q-learning system
+* Choosing a state space for the robot's Q-learning system
-* choosing a reward calculation methodology that results in a populated state space that based on the Q-learning algorithm drives the robot to a goal square as quickly as possible
+* Choosing a reward calculation methodology that results in a populated state space that based on the Q-learning algorithm drives the robot to a goal square as quickly as possible
-* figure out adequate hyper parameters for the Q-learning system
+* Determine adequate hyper parameters for the Q-learning system
-* setup a training program to adequately train the robot's RL system
+* Setup a training program to adequately train the robot's RL system
-* develop enough diagnostic information to be able to debug issues with the robot while it is training or running the scored test.
+* Develop enough diagnostic information to be able to debug issues with the robot while it is training or running the scored test.

+Hyper parameters will be determined by running a few experiments with epsilon, and different exploration rate equations

 <!--